benallen-dev/benallen-dot-dev/content/posts/2023/tdd-is-stupid/index.md

 Even worse, maybe someone wrote a test, but it isn't a _good_ test.
 Testing is hard!
 I get it!
 But the test doesn't cover an edge case that actually happens a lot and didn't break before because you got lucky.
 Now you've broken it, not detected it, and because everything gets deployed to production, your users are going to be first in line to get a taste of your failure.
 Ouch.

-## The worst part is, it's your fault
+## The worst part is it's your fault

 The basic tenet of test-driven + trunk-based development is "If your tests pass it can be deployed without issue", which is great until your junior dev comes along and breaks everything at 16:55 on a Friday, because they changed the test, committed everything before the weekend (as they should), and went home.